-Veterinary Monitoring Market Size and Share
+Veterinary Monitoring Equipment Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Veterinary Monitoring Market Analysis by Mordor Intelligence
+Veterinary Monitoring Equipment Market Analysis by Mordor Intelligence

-The veterinary monitoring devices market stood at USD 2.46 billion in 2025 and is on track to reach USD 3.44 billion by 2030, advancing at a 6.97% CAGR.
+The veterinary monitoring equipment market stood at USD 2.46 billion in 2025 and is on track to reach USD 3.44 billion by 2030, advancing at a 6.97% CAGR.
 This growth reflects rising pet humanization, livestock productivity targets, and the rapid deployment of AI-enabled diagnostics.
 Ongoing integration of multi-parameter, wearable, and remote technologies is shifting care from episodic clinic visits toward always-on, data-driven health management.
 Demand is reinforced by regulatory programs that speed approvals for connected devices and by producers’ need to safeguard food-supply traceability.
-Competitive intensity remains moderate, yet platform-centric strategies and specialist entrants are redrawing value pools across the veterinary monitoring devices market.
+Competitive intensity remains moderate, yet platform-centric strategies and specialist entrants are redrawing value pools across the veterinary monitoring equipment market.

 Key Report Takeaways